Managing an Apprentice

 Apprenticeship delivery and learning schedule

 All training elements of the apprenticeship will be delivered by JGA through seminars and monthly coaching sessions.
-We are currently reviewing the schedule and method of delivery and will provide an update soon.
-Dates of module learning will also be posted here in due course.
+We are currently reviewing the schedule and method of delivery; all information on this including module dates will be provided directly to line managers by the GCS People & Membership Team.

 Off-the-job training

-In line with ESFA funding rules rule, apprentices should be given a minimum of 6 hrs off-the-job training per week (for full time staff) throughout their apprenticeship.
+In line with ESFA funding rules rule, apprentices should be given a minimum of 6 hrs or 20% off-the-job training per week (for full time staff) throughout their apprenticeship.
+This is the equivalent of about 1 day of the working week.
 Apprentices will be required to keep a record of this which should be reflected in your apprentices’ Workplace Training Plan which will be provided by JGA.

 Off-the-job training may include almost any type of managed learning activity, and happens outside of the normal day-to-day working environment.
 An apprentice’s off-the-job training will include learning resources and activities provided and delivered by JGA, but it can also include learning opportunities that happen naturally within the workplace.
 The activities should expose apprentices to the knowledge, skills and behaviours set out in the apprenticeship standard.
 You can learn more about off-the-job training on GOV.UK.